The teaching of English is fundamental to everything we do at Charsfield Primary School.

 When teaching English at Charsfield, we aim to combine the teaching of reading and writing skills within a context that is meaningful, purposeful and creative.
-The primary curriculum is packed with content that provides the context for a multitude of writing outcomes so we often capitalise on links with other subject.
+The primary curriculum is packed with content that provides the context for a multitude of writing outcomes so we often capitalise on links with other subjects.

 Our approach to teaching reading at Charsfield is based on developing the full range of skills involved in this complex process.
 Children are encouraged to develop a love of books and are given many opportunities to listen to stories, to share books with each other and to choose fiction and non-fiction.
 Creating a positive reading culture is potentially one of the most powerful ways of improving academic standards in school.
 We believe that reading should be a joy not a chore.